-Start Date: Class runs for 8 weeks.
-Because there are several major holidays during this time, students have 3 extra weeks to complete the course.
+Start Date: December 6, 2022.
+Class consists of 8 lesson plans.
+Due to this course being offered during holiday season, students have 3 weeks after the last lesson is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

-Space Available: This course is only open to enrollment for students who have completed our Marine Biology 101 class.
+Space Available: This course is not currently open for enrollment.
+This course is only open to enrollment for students who have completed our Marine Biology 101 class.
 That class will begin in September.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be dissections in this course.
 Students can watch me do the dissection online, and I will even give you instructions for obtaining specimens so they can follow along with their own dissection if they’d like!
 Students who don’t wish to participate in viewing the dissections may opt out.